-- Rights to earn shares of our Common Stock. - Performance goals established at the beginning of each three-year period of the performance award program. - Number of performance units earned is determined by our performance as measured against these pre-established performance goals at the end of the three-year performance period.
+- · Rights to earn shares of our Common Stock. - Performance goals established at the beginning of each threeyear period of the performance award program. - Number of performance units earned is determined by our performance as measured against these pre-established performance goals at the end of the three-year performance period. - No guarantee of any value realized from the grants; earned only if the specific performance goals are achieved over the performance period.